blue-rpc/docs/server/docs/get-started.md

 Then you need to create a procedure.
 Procedures can be either Query or Mutation.
 You attach struct types to these procedures in order to determine what are the acceptable query parameters, input or outputs of them.
 We will create a query in this case.
 They can have different query parameters and different outputs.

-#### Start your struct fields with an upper case so that they can be read by blueRPC.
+#### Start your struct fields with an upper case so that they can be read by BlueRPC.
 Include the `paramName` tag to say "this field will be named ... in my request query / input or in my output body response"

 Return a pointer to a Res struct type at the end of your function.
 The body must be the type of your output.